The Missing Cross to Purity

 These things are to be searched out to the bottom,

-that righteousness and truth may flow, and have its passage through all hearts,
+so that righteousness and truth may flow, and have its passage through all hearts,

 and all may come to the habitation which they had at the first;